-Then one day my mom asked me to help her with her QuickBooks for her new business.
-She opened a convenience store and didn’t have time to do them herself.
+Fast forward to 2018 when my mom asked me to help her with her QuickBooks for her new business.
+She opened a convenience store and didn’t have time to do it herself.
 Again, with my background in accounting and my nerdy love for numbers, I realized this may just be my calling!

 How to Become a Virtual Bookkeeper

 I started researching how to become a virtual bookkeeper and one person and one course stood out.
 It was obvious this Ben Robinson guy was good at what he did.
 So many blogs pointed toward his Bookkeeper Business Launch course.